Ryan-Fried/Final_Project-Group1/README.md

 _Feature Engineering and Selection:_ Set Status as target and all other indicators as X features _Training and Testing:_ Split the data into training and testing> Normalized the data using MinMaxScaler> Trained the model using training dataset> Predicted the data using testing dataset> Studied accuracy score, confusion matrix and classification report> Studied feature importance

+Why this model?:
+- A recommended model for classification data
+- Compared to Logistic Regression model, provided better accuracy and is less prone to overfitting

 ### Studying Clusters
 Algorithm: KMeans Clustering

 _Preprocessing:_ ETL in R>Dropped NAs> Dropped all description columns except status> Converted status to numeric using OneHotEncoder and merged it to main dataframe> Normalized the data
 _Feature Engineering and Selection:_ Dimensionality reduction to 3 using PCA> Calculated elbow curve to determine number of clusters
 _Clustering:_  Performed KMeans clustering and determined group for each dataset> Merged data back to main dataframe> Created hvplot

+Why this model?:
+- Model commonly used for clustering data
+- Model is relatively fast, but lacks consistency and repeatability since it starts with a random centre